nothinglabs/openmelt2/readme.md

 Version 2 of the project is a complete recode (previously native Atmega/AVR).
 The move to Arduino was done to make it more accessible and potentially portable to non-AVR platforms.

-Open Melt was developed by developed by Rich Olson ([nothinglabs.com](http://www.nothinglabs.com)) and is provided under the [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) license.
+Open Melt was developed by Rich Olson ([nothinglabs.com](http://www.nothinglabs.com)) and is provided under the [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) license.

 #### For a complete parts list, 3d print files and build notes see the [antweight reference platform](./antweight_reference_platform/).